Alexandre Lacazette: Return to Lyon

 On 9 June 2022, Lacazette returned to Lyon, signing a three-year contract with the club.
 He scored his first goal of his second stint with the club from the penalty spot against Ajaccio in a 2–1 home win on 5 August 2022.
 On 10 March 2023, Lacazette scored a late-match brace in a 3–3 draw against Lille, becoming the joint second-highest goalscorer in Lyon's history, tied with Bernard Lacombe at 149 goals.
 Six days later, he netted in a 1–1 draw against Nantes, his 150th goal with the club to make him the sole second-highest scorer in club history, behind Fleury Di Nallo with 222 goals.
+On 7 May, he scored four goals in a 5–4 win against Montpellier including game-winning last minute penalty, three of his goals were assisted by teammate Bradley Barcola.

+Lacazette played his final game for Lyon on 17 May 2025 where he scored a brace in a 2–0 victory over Angers, scoring both his 200th and 201st goals for the club.

+Neom SC

+Lacazette joined Saudi Pro League club Neom SC on a two-year deal on 1 July 2025.
+Later that year, on 14 September, he netted his first goals by netting a brace in a 2–1 away win over Damac.